Glossary of debt terms

 Debts and criminal offences

 Most debts arise because you have failed to meet the terms of a contract.
-For example, you borrow money from the bank or credit union and you fail to pay it back, or you enter into an agreement to buy equipment by instalments and you fail to pay.
-It is a breach of contract to fail to pay such debts - it is not generally a criminal offence.
+For example, you borrow money from the bank or credit union and you don't pay it back, or you enter into an agreement to buy equipment by instalments and you don't pay.
+It is a breach of contract to not pay your debts - it is not generally a criminal offence.

 Excluded and excludable debts

-The Personal Insolvency Act 2012 specifies certain types of debt that cannot be written off by a Debt Relief Notice, a Debt Settlement Arrangement or a Personal Insolvency Arrangement.
-These are called excluded debts and are:
+The Personal Insolvency Act 2012 sets out certain types of debt that cannot be written off by a Debt Relief Notice, a Debt Settlement Arrangement or a Personal Insolvency Arrangement.
+These are called excluded debts and are debts due:

-• Debts arising from a loan (or forbearance of a loan) obtained through fraud or similar wrongdoing
+- From a loan (or forbearance of a loan) got by fraud

 The types of debt that may be written off are called excludable debts and are: